vhouchouas/membership-scripts/README.md

 -- don't require a manual step: let the deploy script do that -- retrieve phpunit from composer archives
 -- replace some of code with 3rd parties (eg: logging (potentially with logrotate-ish),  sending email)
-- make it possible to filter patterns of test registration on read-only endpoints
 - use the field "since when are you a member" added on helloasso to send mails about returning members